Slow Cooked Recipes

 Winter is the season of the one-pot wonder, a wonderfully hassle-free way to prepare a delicious, savoury meal that is ideal for families and good for the soul.

 At Wine Selectors, we’re big fans of the rich flavours that develop over a number of hours on the stove, not to mention the delightful aromas that drift from the kitchen to fill the house on a cold winter’s day.

-Versatile and flavour-packed, these dishes will warm both heart and home.
+From slow cooked chicken, lamb shanks and beef, these recipes are versatile and flavour-packed.
 And, naturally, any slow cooked meal takes on another dimension when paired with a wine that complements its distinct qualities!

 Healthy and bursting with flavour yet not heavy or overly rich, a classic Moroccan vegetable tagine is an absolute delight when enjoyed with medium bodied, unoaked white styles, thanks to their complementary textures.
 Richer style or aged whites like Riesling are also superb companions to this essential North African dish.

 A French staple where the chicken is slow cooked in wine with mushrooms and other delectables (the name literally means rooster in wine), Coq au Vin is best matched with a light red or rich white for a pairing that – like the best slow cooked meals - is so, so much greater than the sum of its parts.
 There’s a reason why French food is so beloved the world over, and for many it’s a romance that begins with Coq au Vin.

 If ever there was a quintessential comfort food for the French, it’s Cassoulet.
 Originating in Southern France and named for its traditional earthenware cooking pot, the cassole, this warming stew of beans, sausage, duck, veggies and tomato is effortlessly elevated by Pinot Noir, but when paired with a generous white will certainly have you saying c’est delicieux!

 Wine Match: Pinot Noir